Skip to content

 Key name (a.k.a. etype)Details on key calculation

-• For users: uppercase FQDN + case sensitive username = DOMAIN.LOCALuser
+• Users: uppercase FQDN + case sensitive username = DOMAIN.LOCALuser

-• For computers: uppercase FQDN + host + lowercase FQDN hostname without the trailing $ = DOMAIN.LOCALhostcomputer.domain.local
+• Computers: uppercase FQDN + host + lowercase FQDN hostname without the trailing $ = DOMAIN.LOCALhostcomputer.domain.local

 (Kerberos keys calculation)